EliseZeroTwo/Moon/_posts/2019-01-26-TP-Link-HS100-Denial-Of-Service.md

 ### Introduction
 The TP-Link HS100 is a smart plug in TP-Link's Kasa smarthome lineup

 To control the plug you use the Kasa app.
-To setup the plug, it creats its own ad-hoc network that you connect to and then you configure it to connect to your home network.
+To setup the plug, it creates its own ad-hoc network that you connect to and then you configure it to connect to your home network.

 The Kasa app works while connected to the internet, or to your local network as long as you are authenticated to your Kasa account (which is a firebase container).